Mayflower Hotel: Notable events

+The front of the Mayflower was where The Washington Post national editor Ben Bagdikian transferred copied portions of the Pentagon Papers, an internal DoD study of the history of the Vietnam War given to him by Daniel Ellsberg, to U.S. Senator Mike Gravel, for reading into the congressional record, at midnight on June 26, 1971.

+During the Senate Watergate hearings in June 1973, presidential aide John Dean was on the witness "hot seat" for five days.
+Throughout this highly charged and historic event the accuracy of Dean's testimony, and his personal veracity were called into question by the president's defenders and others.
+History has mostly judged Dean to have demonstrated a formidable, almost photographic memory.
+However, Dean's sworn testimony that he met with Nixon's personal attorney Herbert Kalmbach at the Mayflower Hotel Coffee shop, in furtherance of making illegal hush-money payments to the Watergate burglars was proven to be false.
+Dean's inaccurate testimony was a brief setback to his case, as the meeting between Dean and Kalmbach occurred at the Statler Hilton Hotel, not the Mayflower Hotel.
+As it turned out, and coincidentally, the coffee shop at the Statler Hilton hotel was named the Mayflower Coffee Shop and as of July 1972, the Mayflower Hotel did not operate a coffee shop.
+At times, John Dean was adamant that the meeting took place at the Mayflower Hotel, although he placed the hotel on 16th Street (the location of the Statler Hilton) and also stated that he would continually confuse the Statler Hilton Hotel with the Mayflower Hotel despite having lived and worked in the Washington D.C.area for about ten years.

 The Mayflower has been in the news several times in relation to political sex scandals.
 Judith Exner, who claimed to be President John F. Kennedy's mistress, said she stayed in the hotel while in D.C. to secretly meet with the president for sexual trysts.
 Monica Lewinsky stayed at the Mayflower Hotel when her affair with President Bill Clinton was in the news, and she was extensively interviewed by federal investigators about the scandal in the Presidential Suite.
 The Mayflower was also the location where Lewinsky was photographed with President Clinton at a campaign event not long before the 1996 election; this photograph later became an iconic component of the media coverage of the scandal.
 On March 10, 2008, The New York Times reported that New York Governor Eliot Spitzer patronized a high class prostitution service called Emperors Club VIP while staying at the Mayflower on February 13.
 Spitzer allegedly had sex for over two hours with a $1,000-an-hour call girl in room 871 while registered under the alias George Fox.